sujato/drafts/general-introduction.md

 ## Social Life

 The growing complexity of economic and political life required corresponding changes in social roles and responsibilities.
 Like any society in a time of change, people in the time of the Buddha were trying to balance their traditional values and structures with the new realities.
-It seems that people were for the most part reasonably well off, and we don’t hear about endemic poverty and famine.
-Nevertheless, these things did exist, along with injustice, banditry, and economic uncertainty.
-We hear frequent laments about how unpredictable wealth is, whether the older forms of wealth in cattle and land, or the newer forms of wealth in money and career.
+It seems that people were for the most part reasonably well off, and we don’t hear about extreme endemic poverty and famine.
+Nevertheless, these things did occur, along with injustice, banditry, and economic uncertainty.
+We hear frequent laments about how unpredictable wealth is, whether the older forms of wealth in cattle and land, or the newer forms in money and career.

 The Buddha was not a social revolutionary, and did not overtly agitate for an overthrow of systems, even those he explicitly recognized as unjust.
 Typically he would argue for a more just and fair implementation of existing norms.
 For example, rather than saying all societies should be democratic, he spoke of the sacred duties of a king to look after his people.